Electrical Subsystem

 The Power Board manages the AUV's power distribution, thruster control, and kill switches.

 It features voltage regulators, a Teensy 4.0 microcontroller, a dual battery input hot-swap controller, battery voltage sensors, thruster current sensors, water leak detection circuitry, and a two-stage kill switch system.
 The main kill switch cuts power to the thrusters, while the secondary switch can shut down the entire system in emergencies.
-In case of a leak, the microcontroller can also kill the system automatically.
+The high voltage and low voltage nets are fully galvanically isolated to prevent any ESD spikes or current surges from affecting the integrity of the microcontroller’s power.
+In case of a leak, the microcontroller can also automatically kill the system.
 LEDs indicate powered nets and the active battery.
 The eight thrusters have 15A reset fuses to limit current draw.
 Dual-battery support allows for mismatched voltages, discharging the more charged battery first until balanced.
 The AUV can operate fully on a single battery, with a second battery extending mission duration.
 Current and voltage data are relayed through ROS to the Jetson and other embedded systems.

 DISPLAY BOARD